 "Where were you?
 I won!
 And you made me look bad on TV!"

 The 41st President of The United States was raising his voice at me!
 This was profoundly uncomfortable, to say the least.
 I quickly realized that he was only mock outraged, but he wasn't entirely kidding, either.
 He was clearly not happy, but he loosened up as the story unspooled.
-A little more pleased than most tournament winners I suspect, he told me that an hour and a half after I left, he caught and released a bonefish weighing 13 pounds, 4 ounces -- enough to win the tournament by 2 ounces.
+An hour and a half after I left, he caught and released a bonefish weighing 13 pounds, 4 ounces -- enough to win the tournament by 2 ounces.